top of page

 1 m/s respectively were extracted and deposited in a perfect vacuum.
 What velocity would the two blobs of kinetic energy travel at within the vacuum?

 Although the 10 m/s blob would have greater energy than the other, both would travel at the same velocity (light speed) since neither would have to lug around an electron's mass any longer.
+Since the two blobs would travel at the same velocity, a fundamental property of kinetic energy is that its constituent naturally travels at light speed.

 Faster-Than-Light Motion

-would be greater than normal due to kinetic energy's interaction with the distorted environment.
-As an analogy, if an elastic ladder was stretched where the rungs represented the environment’s counteraction to kinetic energy's oars, a greater than normal distance would be traveled for the same uniform rowing cycle performed by kinetic energy than under an undistorted ladder.
+For example, consider if space was stretched over an area, motion over the stretched region of space would be greater than normal due to kinetic energy's interaction with the distorted environment.
+An analogy would be if an elastic ladder was stretched where the rungs represented the environment’s counteraction to kinetic energy, a greater than normal distance would be traveled for the same uniform rowing cycle performed by kinetic energy than under an undistorted ladder.

 New Unification Theory